-- 1. Throughout Residential Areas, development shall be compatible with the prevailing physical character of the surrounding neighbourhood, with consideration for the following:
+1. Development in the Residential Areas shall be compatible with the existing physical character of the surrounding neighbourhood, with consideration for the following:

-- lot dimensions;
+- Lot dimensions;

-- lot frontage;
+- Lot frontage;

-- front, side and rear yard setbacks;
+- Front, side and rear yard setbacks;

-- siting and orientation;
+- Siting and orientation;

-- lot coverage;
+- Lot coverage;

-- building entrance location;
+- Building entrance location;

-- private landscaping;
+- Private landscaping;

-- building height, massing, and depth; and,
+- Building height, massing, and depth; and,

-- ground floor height.
+- Ground floor height.

-- 2. Development in Residential Areas shall acknowledge and respect the prevailing physical character of the surrounding properties, particularly those properties with frontage along the same street segment, subject to the Urban Design and Compatibility policies of Section 12.
+- 2. Development in Residential Areas shall acknowledge and respect the existing physical character of the surrounding properties, particularly those properties with frontage along the same street segment, subject to the Urban Design and Compatibility policies of Section 12.

 - 3. When considering development proposals in Residential Areas, the Town will:

 - Assess the compatibility of the proposed development as it relates to the existing built form so that it enhances and builds upon desirable established patterns of built form and open spaces, and

 - b.
 Consider its contribution to the maintenance and achievement of a balance of housing types and tenures to provide a full range of housing for a variety of demographic profiles.

 - 4. All Residential Areas shall be developed or maintained on full municipal sanitary sewer, water supply and storm sewer services, with the exception of the existing Kingdale Road, Old Bathurst Estates and Premier Place Estate Neighbourhoods.